Gressling/cheminf-EDU/machineLearning/nanoparticle_data_synthesis_optimization/README.md

 - **R-squared**: Used to determine the proportion of variance explained by the models.
 - **P-values**: Assessed the statistical significance of the predictors in the linear and GAM models.
 - **Generalized Cross-Validation (GCV)**: Evaluated the GAM model's performance.
+- **ROC and AUC**: Used to evaluate the performance of the CNN and compare it with the GAM.

 **[... to be continued]**